-In 2017, Nederlandse Loterij (the national lottery and sports betting operator in the Netherlands) decided to change from a primarily single-vendor software solution to a best-of-breed landscape in which the different aspects of their business are supported by systems from multiple vendors.
+In 2017, Nederlandse Loterij (the national lottery and sports betting operator in the Netherlands) decided to change from a primarily single-vendor software solution to a best-of-breed landscape, in which the different aspects of their business are supported by systems from multiple vendors.

 This both reduces vendor lock-in and enables the organisation to adapt more rapidly to the changing requirements and future possibilities in the Dutch market for online betting and gaming.

-This decision, however, presents a challenge in terms of integrating these different back-end systems and NLO’s different clients (game-specific websites and mobile apps, customer services, in-lane solutions, etc.) in a way that ensures the overall platform is robust, scalable and resilient to changes in individual systems.
+This decision, however, presents a challenge in terms of integrating these different back-end systems and Nederlandse Loterij’s’s different clients (game-specific websites and mobile apps, customer services, in-lane solutions, etc.) in a way that ensures the overall platform is robust, scalable and resilient to changes in individual systems.

-NLO was looking for a technology partner in order to meet the new challenges it is facing to be future-proof.
-It needs a company that can provide a gateway that integrates the various systems, while offering consistent APIs, domain abstractions and orchestration between services.
+Nederlandse Loterij was looking for a technology partner in order to meet the new challenges it is facing to be future-proof.
+It needed a company that can provide a gateway that integrates the various systems while offering consistent APIs, domain abstractions and orchestration between services.

-NLO selected Trifork and Utilus to build the gateway as joint partners.
+Nederlandse Loterij selected Trifork and Utilus to build the gateway as joint partners.
 Why did it not choose an off-the-shelf integration product instead?
 What solution is Trifork providing?
-See below..
+See below.

 Trifork has a proven track record in delivering working software for mission-critical systems, which often feature extensive integrations with third-party systems to exchange data.

 These integrations must be robust when facing temporary unavailability of external systems and provide alerting, throttling to prevent overloading systems with requests, lenient handling of various data exchange formats, etc.

-After Trifork explained and demonstrated how it has architected and implemented these systems, NLO concluded that a custom-built integration solution tailored to their exact needs would be a better solution than product-based solutions from other vendors using traditional Enterprise Service Buses (ESBs).
+After Trifork explained and demonstrated how it has architected and implemented several of these systems, Nederlandse Loterij concluded that a custom-built integration solution tailored to their exact needs would be a better solution than product-based solutions from other vendors using traditional Enterprise Service Buses (ESBs).